Hidden Cryptocurrency Assets And Divorce

 In order for assets to be distributed equitably, all records need to be carefully reviewed.
 If one person took care of the home and children while the other person worked, they have a right to their equal share of the financial gain the working spouse garnered.
 Similarly, if one spouse was actively investing, in cryptocurrency or stocks, the other spouse has a right to a portion of the gains.
 An experienced Bucks County family attorney can look over your documentation and help to secure other records as needed.

 Financial conversations during a divorce can become heated.
 Instead of engaging in emotionally volatile arguments, connect with a legal professional who will follow the law and secure the financial future you desire.
 When it comes to cryptocurrency, disclosure needs to be part of the process.

 Do you suspect your spouse is hiding assets such as cryptocurrency?
 The family law attorneys at Kardos, Rickles & Hand can ensure all assets are identified and equitably distributed.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.